One kafka-consumer-groups.sh Command Sent $180k in Duplicate Payments

 kafka-consumer-groups.sh --bootstrap-server kafka-prod.internal:9092 --group payments-webhook-processor --topic payment.completed --reset-offsets --to-earliest --execute

---to-earliest reset every partition to the earliest retained offset — about 1,200 messages back, covering the last 3 hours of production traffic.
-The consumer picked up exactly where it was told to start and faithfully reprocessed everything.
+--to-earliest reset every partition to the earliest retained offset, about 1,200 messages back, covering the last 3 hours of production traffic.
+The consumer picked up exactly where it was told and faithfully reprocessed everything.

 Two failures compounded each other:

-1. Wrong Kafka bootstrap server in the terminal context.
+Wrong Kafka bootstrap server in the terminal context.
 Our engineer had been debugging a lag issue on staging earlier that night.
-He closed his staging terminal session, opened a new one, and copy-pasted the reset command without noticing the bootstrap server URL in his clipboard pointed to kafka-prod.internal instead of kafka-staging.internal.
+He closed the staging terminal, opened a new one, and pasted the reset command without noticing the bootstrap server URL in his clipboard pointed at kafka-prod.internal instead of kafka-staging.internal.
 The command ran in under a second with no confirmation prompt.

-2. Idempotency checked too late.
-Our webhook dispatcher had this flow:
+Idempotency checked too late.
+The webhook dispatcher flow looked like this.

 BEFORE FIX (broken flow):